korytek/yii2-file-behavior/README.md

-# yii2-file-behavior
+# yii2-filesbehavior
-Behavior allows you to attach and manage files to any of your models.
+Behavior allows you to attach and manage files connected to any of your models.